1. What is OnboardConnect?

 3.2 Configure your AD connection

 Go to Connections and add your Active Directory or Azure AD connection.
-You will need to install the OnboardConnect Agent on a server inside your network first — see On-Premise Agents.
+For on-premise AD, install the OnboardConnect Agent on a server inside your network first — see On-Premise Agents.
+For Azure AD / Entra ID, no agent is required — provisioning uses the Microsoft Graph API directly.

 3.3 Set up your data source

-- Slate — for CRM-driven provisioning.
+- Slate Query Web Services — OnboardConnect polls Slate on a schedule.
 See Slate CRM.

 3.4 Create your first Workflow